Brezoi

 Brezoi is a town located in Vâlcea County, Romania.
-It administers eight villages: Călinești, Corbu, Drăgănești, Golotreni, Păscoaia, Proieni, Valea lui Stan and Văratica.
+It administers eight villages: Călinești, Corbu, Drăgănești, Golotreni, Păscoaia, Proieni, Valea lui Stan, and Văratica.
 It is situated in the historical region of Oltenia.

+The town is situated in the foothills of the Southern Carpathians, at altitude of 330 m.
+It lies on the banks of the Olt River, as it makes its way south of the Turnu Roșu Pass; the Lotru flows into the Olt in Golotreni.